Steps for joining the US Army Reserve Marksmanship Training and Competitive Program

-2. Host a local Postal Match.
-Our Team emphasis is training Soldiers and our Postal Matches are designed to teach and validate skills necessary to succeed in current Army qualifications.
+3. Host a local match/train Soldiers.
+Our Team emphasis is training Soldiers.
+Postal Matches are designed to teach and validate skills necessary to succeed in current Army qualifications and EIC (Excellence In Competition) events tests higher-level skills.

-3. Compete on your own in competitive shooting.
+5. Compete on your own in competitive shooting.
+Follow the examples in the Event Types in the Download linked above.

 7. Current team/program member retains eligibility of their assigned slot based on current Roster Procedures.
 This includes hosting a local Postal Match each year.
 Development Roster members are eligible to advance to the Main Roster when vetted as per current Main Roster procedures.